 - Also, Castiel does all this because Dean becomes disgusted with him and tells him, "We're through."
 Castiel reacts with visible distress.

 - And there's Castiel's repeated assertions (5.02 and 5.18 in particular) that everything he has done, he did for Dean.

 Castiel: I killed two angels this week.
 My brothers.
 I'm hunted.
 I rebelled.
 And I did it, all of it, for you.

-Episode 5x03, Castiel appears out of nowhere about a foot away from Dean so that when Dean turns around their faces are really close together.
+- Episode 5x03, "Free To Be You and Me".
+Castiel appears out of nowhere about a foot away from Dean so that when Dean turns around, their faces are really close together.
 Later in the episode, Dean straightens Castiel's collar and tightens his tie.

-And when Dean takes Castiel to a brothel to get him laid, they both end up fleeing the place, with Dean admitting that he hasn't had that much fun in a while, as he slings his arm round Castiel and the two share a smile.
+- And when Dean takes Castiel to a brothel to get him laid, they both end up fleeing the place, with Dean admitting that he hasn't had that much fun in a while as he slings his arm around Castiel and the two share a smile.

-Episode 5x04, Even in the post-apocalyptic future, Castiel remains on Earth with Dean and fights beside him for 5 years, and despite becoming utterly disillusioned he still follows Dean into a situation he knows to be potentially deadly.
+- Even in the post-apocalyptic future, Castiel remained on Earth with Dean and fought beside him for 5 years, and, despite becoming utterly disillusioned, he still follows Dean into a situation he knows to be potentially deadly.